-Assault with a Deadly Weapon in Los Angeles
+Assault with a Deadly Weapon

 “Great bodily injury” means “significant or substantial injury.”
 It is as an injury that causes more than minor or moderate harm.
 However, this definition is subjective, and a jury may decide that force was likely to cause great bodily injury even if it did not seem that serious to you.

-You can be charged with the offense of assault under Penal Code Section 240 if it can be proven that you committed “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
+You can be charged with the assault under California Penal Code Section 240 if it can be proven that you committed “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”

 Assault with a deadly weapon can lead to jail time.
 This could be time in the county jail or the state prison.
 A felony state prison sentence can lead to 2, 3 or 4 years in custody.
 A misdemeanor conviction can lead up to one year in the county jail.

-An assault involving a gun can also be charged as either a misdemeanor or a felony, as long as the gun was not a semiautomatic, machine gun, or assault rifle.
+An assault involving a gun can also be charged as either a misdemeanor or a felony as long as the gun was not a semiautomatic, machine gun, or assault rifle.
 As a misdemeanor, the minimum jail time is 6 months, and the maximum is 1 year, plus you can also be fined up to $10,000.
 As a felony, you can be sentenced to 2, 3, or 4 years in prison, depending on the type of weapon used:

-- A semiautomatic firearm: If a semiautomatic weapon is used, the sentencing range increases to 3, 6, or 9 years.
+- A semiautomatic firearm – If a semiautomatic weapon is used, the sentencing range increases to 3, 6, or 9 years.

-- A machine gun or assault rifle: results in a sentencing range of 4, 8, or 12 years.
+- A machine gun or assault rifle – Results in a sentencing range of 4, 8, or 12 years.

 If the victim is a police office or a firefighter, you could face a longer sentence.
 However, this only applies if the person was lawfully doing their job at the time of the assault.

-Defenses for Assault with a Deadly Weapon
+Defenses to Assault with a Deadly Weapon Charge

-Self Defense: If you were defending yourself, this is a defense and the prosecutor would have to prove that you were not defending yourself or that you used more force than was necessary to defend yourself.
+- Self defense – If you were defending yourself, this is a defense and the prosecutor would have to prove that you were not defending yourself or that you used more force than was necessary to defend yourself.
 Your attorney can help you determine if this defense applies to your situation.

-Present Ability to Inflict Injury: The prosecution must prove that you had the present ability to inflict injury at the time of the offense.
+- Present ability to inflict injury – The prosecution must prove that you had the present ability to inflict injury at the time of the offense.
 If a gun was not loaded, this could be a defense because you did not have the present ability to shoot someone at the time of the offense.

 How a Criminal Defense Attorney Can Help